codemonkeysio/code-monkeys-blog/docs/resources/bitcoin/index.md

 [KYCNOT.ME](https://kycnot.me/) - Open source privacy focused website with the goal of providing a list of Non KYC exchanges and ranking them based on how well you can use them in an anonymous way.
 The website may not always be up to date, so be sure to do your own research.
 Don't trust, verify!

 ### Exchanges

-[AgoraDesk](https://agoradesk.com/) - Closed source peer-to-peer (P2P) exchange with Tor support, accepts Bitcoin, Monero, and cash, allows you to swap coins, requires an account that doesn't need to use any personally identifiable information, uses a semi-custodial wallet, no JavaScript needed to use the service, the service has an API available, and Android and iOS apps are available

 [Bisq](https://bisq.network/) - Open source peer-to-peer (P2P) exchange that you run on your own hardware over Tor, accepts Bitcoin, Monero, and cash, allows you to swap coins, doesn't require an account, uses a non-custodial wallet, and no JavaScript needed to use the service